Product: Your Baby Can Learn Deluxe Kit

 There were customers who had some issues with the Little Champion Reader.

 These include: non-working CD and DVDs, missing and duplicate items, Again, most of the customers did not say if the issues were resolved.

 There were also comments of the program being slow and not holding kids’ attention.

 On the other hand, there were customers who said missing and broken DVD were replaced at no cost.

 I will add that the Little Champion Reader kit that we purchased came without the pen.
 My daughter contacted customer service, and they send it.

 I hope you enjoyed reading this review, and that I have provided enough information that will help you determine if the Your Baby Can Learn Deluxe Kit is a good choice to help teach your kids to read.

 Are you using this program, or know anyone who used it.

-Please leave a comment below and let me know.
+Please leave a comment below and let me know your thoughts.

 Hello, my name is Jackie.
 My family members and I are teaching my grandson Azy to read and I am writing about the challenges and the joy that comes from doing so.
 My goal is to write articles that will encourage and help parents and others who want to do the same for their kids or other children.
 Thanks for travelling along with us.
 Blessings, Jackie